 Did you ever think you found a chanterelle and then looked underneath it and saw teeth instead of veins and realized it was a hedgehog?
-But that it tasted as good and about the same anyway?
-Hedgehogs' closest relatives are chanterelles, so you really can think of them as chanterelles with spines.
-Hydnums were named before chanterelles, so the family name is named after the hedgehogs instead of the chanterelles.
+Some of the hedgehogs' closest relatives are chanterelles, and many people consider both to be choice edibles.
+Hydnums were named before chanterelles, so the family is named after the hedgehogs instead of the chanterelles.

 There are many unrelated false chanterelles and false hedgehogs not covered here.
 Real chanterelles are smoothish capped orange and black species with a particular veined to wrinkled look under the cap that runs strongly decurrent down the stem.
 False chanterelles have true gills or a scaly cap with a different kind of veining.
 Real hedgehogs have spines under the cap, "clean" orange to white cap colours and a white spore print.
 False hedgehogs have more sordid colours.

 Note that Sistotrema is polyphyletic and the type species, Sistotrema confluens, is closely related to Hydnum and is discussed on this page, but other species, like Sistotrema brinkemanii need to be moved to a new genus near Multiclavula.

 A good overview of the Cantharellales can be found here.
 Every species on this page is mycorrhizal.

 abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
 Rare species may be locally common in certain places at certain times.

 Click here to download the FASTA data of all my DNA sequences

 Here are some of the newest, most interesting results of the study:

 Cantharellus - click to expand